Git-SXQ6/Python_Projects/CFG/Notes.md

 if assertion is true, program continues to execute.
 If false, program raises an AssertionError and stops

 make it quicker to find out what is wrong in the program

+## Recap

+- string: a sequence of characters enclosed in single or double quotation marks.
+        uppercase: my.string.upper()
+        lowercase: my_string.lower()

+- get information from user:
+        - getting input: input("Enter your name:")
+        - storing input: name = input("Enter your name:")
+        - converting input: int(input("Enter your age: ")
+- numerica data
+        integer, float

+  - arithmetic operators:
+    +  -  *  /  // %
+- Variables: reusable labels used to store data
+- String formatting: place a variable inside a message name = "Charlotte" f"Hello {name}, how are you?"
+- Lists: store an ordered collection of items: students = ["Charlotte", "Adam", "Olivia"]
+  - Indexing: students[0]
+  - Slicing: students[1:2]
+  - Removing: students.pop()
+  - Adding: students.append("Tom")

+- Boolean: either True or False
+  - Comparison operators" compare 2 values and return a Boolean" ==  !=  <  >  <=  >=
+  - Logical operators connect two or more conditions and return a Boolean: and or not

+- If ... else statements - perform different actions depending on the condition we set if response == "Yes": print("You selected yes") if elif elif else

+- For loop: repeat a block of code a set number of times: for i in iterable: print(i)
+- while loop: repeat a block of code until a condition is no longer met: while i < 10: print(i) i += 1 # i = i + 1

+- function: reusable block of code that is used to perform a specific task def my_function(arg1, arg2): return arg1 + arg2
+        - provide default argument to the function

+- Dictionaries: store data as a key-value pair, unordered collection of items
+  update: dictionary["name1"] = 10
+  access: dictionary["name1"]
+  extend: dictionary["new_name"] = 5
+  delete: del dictionary["name1"]

+  keys: dictionary.keys()
+  values: dictionary.values()